mattmakai/mattmakai.com/source/content/posts/141226-2014-dev-year-review.rst

 * Wrote about Ansible on the Configuration Management page for Full Stack Python

+From the list above it's evident that much of the work I did revolved around coding followed by writing and speaking after gaining experience with the library.

 After that work in the first six months of the year I relaxed my focus on Ansible.
 I still use the project all the time for deployments but I moved on